General Purpose of the Collection

 Types of Materials

-- Monographs, periodicals, and reference works, including encyclopedias, dictionaries, bibliographies, directories, abstracts and indexes, and research guides.
+- Monographs, periodicals, and reference works, including encyclopedias, dictionaries, bibliographies, directories, and research guides.

 - Collected Selectively